A topic from the subject of Organic Chemistry in Chemistry.

 1. In a round-bottom flask, combine salicylic acid and methanol.

-4. Remove the mixture from heat and add distilled water to dissolve any remaining salicylic acid.
+4. Remove the mixture from heat and allow it to cool slightly.
+Add distilled water to dissolve any remaining salicylic acid.

-6. Wash the combined ether extracts with sodium bicarbonate solution (3 x 10 mL) to remove any remaining acid.
+6. Wash the combined ether extracts with sodium bicarbonate solution (3 x 10 mL) to neutralize any remaining acid.
+(Vent the separatory funnel frequently during washing.)

-8. Filter the ether extracts and evaporate the solvent to obtain methyl salicylate.
+8. Filter the ether extracts to remove the drying agent.

 Observations:

-• The mixture will turn cloudy as the esterification reaction proceeds.
+• The mixture will initially be clear, and then turn cloudy as the esterification reaction proceeds.

-• The organic layer will contain the methyl salicylate.
+• The organic layer (ether layer) will contain the methyl salicylate, which may have a characteristic wintergreen odor.

 • The aqueous layer will contain the unreacted salicylic acid and sulfuric acid.